blackfireio/go-continuous-profiling/README.md

 `WithAppName`: Sets the application name.
 Can also be set via the environment variable `BLACKFIRE_CONPROF_APP_NAME`.

 `WithCPUDuration`: Specifies the length at which to collect CPU profiles.
-The default is 1 minute.
+The default is 45 seconds.
 Can also be set via the environment variable `BLACKFIRE_CONPROF_CPU_DURATION`.

 `WithCPUProfileRate`: Sets the CPU profiling rate to Hz samples per second.
 The default is defined by the Go runtime as 100 Hz.
 Can also be set via the environment